zacscodingclub/props-props-props-props-props-props-v-000/README.md

 Now this might seem as though it's a bit more involved, but think of what we've accomplished here!
 Let's summarize.
-By using props to send our fruit list data downward, we've been able simplify our application's implementation, reducing two components into one.
+By using props to send our fruit list data downward, we've been able to simplify our application's implementation, reducing two components into one.
 Already that's a huge reduction in code.
 But that's not all we've done.